Klarna Group plc (KLAR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-7, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Klarna Group plc ("Klarna" or the "Company") (NYSE: KLAR).
+14, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Klarna Group plc ("Klarna" or the "Company") (NYSE: KLAR) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR KLARNA INVESTMENTS, CLICK HERE BEFORE FEBRUARY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?